Supply List for a DIY Pull Out Pantry Unit

 A word on safety – there is still the potential for ‘tipping’.
 Ours is completely held in place by the wall and the fridge.
 Due to its size, it’s actually quite difficult (and uncomfortable) to pull it out beyond that point.
 We are confident that it is completely secure.
 BUT – you could go the extra step and put some sort of rubber stopper on the ground to make sure it doesn’t get pulled out too far.

-Here are some other build posts we’ve done that you can do too!
+Here are some other posts you’ll enjoy

 This post may contain affiliate links – to see our full disclosure policy, click here.